 Our school promotes Healthy Eating!

-School Dinners are £2.00 per day - £10.00 per week and payment is to be sent into school on a Monday morning in a sealed envelope clearly marked with your child's name and class.
+School Dinners are £2.10 per day (£2.00 per day for Nursery children).
 All children in Reception, Y1 and Y2 are entitled to a free school meal under the 'Universal Infant Free School Meal' Government initiative.